Second Chance Animal Rescue of Connecticut and Missouri

 Second Chance Animal Rescue's mission is to educate consumers of one simple fact -- that puppies sold from pet stores come from puppy mills.
 It also seeks to enroll volunteers to help with transports, fostering a dog and with financial help by sponsoring a dog or making a donation.

 With the passage in November 2010 of the Missouri Puppy Mill Cruelty Act, thousands of puppy mill survivors have been released.
 Second Chance Animal Rescue has brought as many dogs as possible to Connecticut and to other shelters across the country.
 In 2010, 50 mill dogs made the trip from Missouri to Connecticut.
 In 2011, 155 dogs were rescued.
-So far in 2012 ,78 dogs have made the journey.
+In 2012, 178 dogs have made the journey.
 All of them now have loving homes.
 Another 2000 dogs were transported to the safety of rescues in other states with the van that was purchased from our fund-raiser in 2011.
+In the past few years, we have expanded our work to save owner surrenders, handicapped, ill and senior dogs as well as the puppy mill survivors.

 Who We Are